 This country lane goes on for over one kilometer, and just before it ends at a T-intersection, below, the team celebrates their arrival together, thus far.

-At the T-intersection we took a right turn and we were walking toward the next town of Pecene.
-Within 300 meters or so, the small chapel with Borut standing by it, caught my eye, shown in the picture below.
-This chapel is right next to the Casa da Capela, a rural hotel right along the Camino, not pictured.
+At the T-intersection we took a right turn onto a narrow paved road and we walked toward the next town of Pecene.
+Within 300 meters or so, the small chapel below, caught my eye.
+This chapel is attached to the Casa da Capela, a rural hotel right along the Camino.

-Continuing on the paved road, in another 1/2 kilometer, entering the next town of São Bento da Porta Aberta.
-At the first intersection in town is the Café and Alojamento Castro, (+351 934 595 078) at the high point of the day, where we had our first break at not quite 5.0 kilometers into our day nineteen on the central route of the Camino Portugues.
+Continuing on the paved road, in another 1/2 kilometer, we entered the next town of São Bento da Porta Aberta.
+At the first intersection in town is the Café and Alojamento Castro, (+351 934 595 078) at the high point of the day, where we had our first break at only about 4.0 kilometers into our day nineteen on the central route of the Camino Portugues.
 Their sign says they also rent rooms.

 Here we are, milling around outside as we drank café con leite with lots of sugar!